 For my tree skirt, I simply used a drop cloth and tucked it around the base of the tree.
 So easy and affordable!
 Eventually it will get covered in presents anyway, so why spend a lot of money?

 Well I hope you enjoyed reading about my gold, silver and hymnal themed tree this year.
-I absolutely love the view as you walk in the door and see a second tree behind it in the sunroom.
+I absolutely love the view as you walk in the living room and see a second tree behind it in the sunroom.
 Not only that, but also the view from the dining room is magical as well.
 All the Christmas trees this year are making me so happy!
 What a gift to be able to have a tree in almost every room in my home!

 How do you decorate your trees for Christmas?
 Do you stick to neutrals or do you prefer traditional colors?
 I’d love to hear in the comments below!